VEWOXIC/Universal-Cross-Modal-Time-Series-Forecasting-Pipeline/README.md

 ### Model Configuration

 Model configurations are specified in YAML files in the `model_configs/` directory.
+These are passed to the model's `__init__` method, some of them are also used to initialize the dataset.
 Here's an example for DLinear:

 ```yaml
 model: DLinear